aurnik987/ECE-4180-Automatic-Pet-Door-Opener/README.md

 ## Source Code
 The source code was written in the Arduino IDE.
 Different code is uploaded to the ESP32 Thing scanner and the ESP32 Thing beacon.
 SparkFun has a good tutorial on how to download ESP32 default libraries to the Arduino IDE.

+All source code is in the 'Iot_Pet_Door_Opener' folder.
+'BLE_iBeacon_modified.ino' is the code for the ESP32 beacon, and 'Iot_Pet_Door_Opener.ino' is the code for the ESP32 scanner, which additionally contains all the logic to open the door latch and send notifications.
+Libraries for email notifications and the servo motor control are also in the 'Iot_Pet_Door_Opener' folder.

+Espressif's official ESP32 Arduino core is available on GitHub.
+More details can be found through Sparkfun's ESP32 Thing Hookup Guide: https://learn.sparkfun.com/tutorials/esp32-thing-hookup-guide.

 ## Photos and Demos
 ### Photos/Videos:
 ![Back](https://raw.githubusercontent.com/aurnik987/ECE-4180-Automatic-Pet-Door-Opener/master/IMG_20181211_112017.jpg)